Paint-it: Text-to-Texture Synthesis via Deep Convolutional Texture Map Optimization and Physically-Based Rendering: Experiments

 \subsection{Qualitative Results}

 In \Fref{fig:qual_all}, we visualize the rendered meshes using $\ours$'s synthesized PBR texture maps for a given text prompt.
 To show the generalizability of the $\ours$ synthesis method, we take the subsets of the large-scale mesh datasets: Objaverse~\cite{objaverse} and RenderPeople~\cite{renderpeople} for general objects and clothed humans.
-For animals, we obtained the template meshes from the quadruped animal linear mesh model, SMAL~\cite{zuffi2017smal}.
-We demonstrate that $\ours$ can generate photorealistic and vivid textures with material properties such as a mushroom's matte surface and a teapot's metallic surface. $\ours$ also synthesizes well-segmented human textures, given an untextured mesh.
+For animals, we obtained the template meshes from the quadruped animal linear mesh model~\cite{zuffi2017smal}. $\ours$ can generate photorealistic and vivid textures with material properties such as a mushroom's matte surface and a teapot's metallic surface.
 By leveraging the strong generative prior from the pre-trained text-to-image diffusion model, $\ours$ faithfully distinguishes texture parts for skin and cloth.
 Interestingly, $\ours$ can generate pseudo-stereoscopic effects, even though the given mesh surface is flat, \eg, the jewels and gems on a crown.
-We postulate this effect stems from our DC-PBR, where we synthesize the disentangled material properties, diffuse, roughness \& metalness, and perturbing tangent space normals. $\ours$ also supports the material control or texture transfer for the same input mesh and the relighting using different environment maps, thanks to the synthesized PBR texture maps (\Fref{fig:relight}).
+We postulate this effect stems from our DC-PBR, where we synthesize the disentangled material properties along with perturbing tangent space normals. $\ours$ also supports the material control or texture transfer for the same input mesh and the relighting using different environment maps, thanks to the synthesized PBR texture maps (\Fref{fig:relight}).